MoonHighway/react-data/README.md

 # Managing Data in a React Application

 Thanks so much for being part of this workshop.
-I'm so glad that you're here.
+I'm really glad that you're here.

 ## Outline